 Ask if there is specific parking for visitors.
 Colleges are notorious for having limited parking available, so don't assume that you can show up and find an open spot next to the building.
 It is important to know in advance exactly where visitor parking will be.
 Dress for the time of year, wear comfortable shoes and bring an umbrella.

-Write down some notes or your impressions of the school immediately after leaving campus.
+Write down notes and impressions of the school after leaving campus.
 If you are visiting multiple campuses on the same trip, this is extremely important.

 QUESTIONS TO ASK DURING COLLEGE VISITS

 Questions for an Admissions Counselor